SeeedDocument/Linkit_ONE/Linkit_ONE.md

 ![](https://raw.githubusercontent.com/SeeedDocument/Linkit-ONE/master/image/400px-Linkit_one_antenna.jpg)

-**Note:**
+!!!Note
     - While pulling the antenna from board, do it with care.
 Please Do not use brute force.
     - Try to use the force perpendicular to the direction of the board, otherwise you might damage the antenna pad.

 ### Inserting SIM Card and SD Card